telerik/winforms-docs/controls/barcode/getting-started.md

 ---
 title: Getting Started
 page_title: Getting Started | Barcode
-description: RadBarcode is a set of components that can be used to create, show and read barcodes.
+description: WinForms Barcode is a set of components that can be used to create, show and read barcodes.
+Learn how to get started with it.
 slug: winforms/barcode/getting-started
 tags: barcode, getting started
 published: True